Skip to content

 Percentage-Based Pricing

 When executive search fees are based on candidate compensation, the more a candidate is paid, the more a search firm makes.
-Some contend that is a conflict-of-interest.
+Some contend that is a conflict of interest.
 Percentage-based executive search pricing provides a financial incentive for search firms to negotiate higher salaries for the candidates they place, which is not in the best interest of the client.

-Despite that inherent conflict-of-interest, most firms charge a percentage.
+Despite that inherent conflict of interest, most firms charge a percentage.

 • Contingency Search: 20-25% of the first-year base salary of the candidate placed